VolQuest.com - VFL in the NFL report

 VFL in the NFL report

 The NFL season is in full swing.
-How did the former Vols fare in week six of play?
+How did the former Vols fare in week seven of play?
 Get the details in our VFL in the NFL report.

-Derek Barnett, de, Philadelphia Eagles – Barnett had two tackles and three quarterback hurries in the Eagles 34-13 win over the Giants
+Derek Barnett, de, Philadelphia Eagles – Barnett had two tackles including one for loss in the Eagles 21-17 loss to the Panthers

 Eric Berry, db, Kansas City Chiefs – Berry was inactive

-Britton Colquitt, p, Cleveland Browns – Colquitt had 6 punts for an average 40 yards a punt in the Browns 38-14 loss to the Chargers
+Britton Colquitt, p, Cleveland Browns – Colquitt had 9 punts for a 51.7 yard average in the Browns 26-23 loss to Tampa Bay

-Morgan Cox, ls, Baltimore Ravens – The Ravens beat the Titans 21-0
+Morgan Cox, ls, Baltimore Ravens – The Ravens fell to the Saints 24-23

-Jason Croom, te, Buffalo Bills – Croom didn't have a catch in the Bills 20-13 loss to the Texans
+Jason Croom, te, Buffalo Bills – Croom had one catch for 8 yards in the Colts 37-5 loss to the Colts

-Trevor Daniel, p, Houston Texans – Daniel had 5 punts for average of 40 yards a punt in the Texans 20-13 win over the Bills.
+Trevor Daniel, p, Houston Texans – Daniel had 6 punts for an average of 46.2 yards a punt in the Texans 20-7 win over the Jaguars

 Alex Elllis, te, Kansas City Chiefs – Ellis has been placed on injured reserve

-Zach Fulton, ol, Houston Texans – The Texans beat the Bills 20-13
+Zach Fulton, ol, Houston Texans – The Texans beat the Jaguars 20-7

-Rashaan Gaulden, db, Carolina Panthers – Gaulden had one tackle in the Panthers 23-17 loss to the Redskins
+Rashaan Gaulden, db, Carolina Panthers – Gaulden had 3 tackles in the Panthers 21-17 win over the Eagles

-Malik Jackson, dl, Jacksonville Jaguars – Jackson had 4 tackles in the Jaguars 40-7 loss to the Cowboys
+Malik Jackson, dl, Jacksonville Jaguars – Jackson had 2 tackles in the Jaguars 20-7 loss to the Texans

-Ja'Wuan James, ol, Miami Dolphins – The Dolphins beat the Bears 31-28 in overtime
+Ja'Wuan James, ol, Miami Dolphins – The Dolphins fell to the Lions 32-21

 A.J.
-Johnson, lb, Denver Broncos – Johnson didn't have a tackle in the Broncos 23-20 loss to the Rams
+Johnson, lb, Denver Broncos – Johnson didn't have a tackle in the Broncos 45-10 win over the Cardinals

-Alvin Kamara, rb, New Orleans Saints – The Saints had a bye
+Alvin Kamara, rb, New Orleans Saints – Kamara had 17 carries for 64 yards and a touchdown, plus 2 catches for 11 yards and 1 punt return for 12 yards in the Saints 24-23 win over the Ravens

 John Kelly, rb, Los Angeles Rams – Kelly was inactive